Bahar Irfan

 LONG-TERM HUMAN-ROBOT INTERACTION (LEAP-HRI)

-IN COLLABORATION WITH DR. ADITI RAMACHANDRAN, ASSIST.
-PROF. MARIACARLA STAFFA, PROF. HATICE GUNES
+IN COLLABORATION WITH DR. NIKHIL CHURAMANI, DR. ANDREEA BOBU, ASSIST.
+PROF. MARIACARLA STAFFA,

-PREVIOUS CO-ORGANIZERS: SAMUEL SPAULDING, PROF. SINAN KALKAN, DR. GERMAN I. PARISI
+PREVIOUS CO-ORGANIZERS: DR. ADITI RAMACHANDRAN, PROF. HATICE GUNES, SAMUEL SPAULDING, PROF. SINAN KALKAN, DR. GERMAN I. PARISI

 LEAP-HRI 2023